-(c) Collateral management
+c.
+Collateral management

-The SADC-RTGS does not offer collateral facilities.
-Participants' accounts must be prefunded.
+The SADC-RTGS does not offer collateral facilities as not credit is extended to participants.
+Participants' accounts must be prefunded for the settlement instructions to settle successfully.

-(d) Accounting
+d.
+Accounting

 Each participant in the SADC-RTGS has one settlement account and a CPL account.
-The net movement of banks' accounts is passed to the main accounts in the SARB's general ledger (GL) system at the end of a settlement cycle day.
+The net movement of participants' accounts is passed to the main accounts in the SARB's general ledger (GL) system at the end of a settlement cycle day.
 The details of all the transactions are kept in the GL system.
 Certificates of balance are only produced from the GL system.
 The backdating of accounting entries is not allowed in the SADC-RTGS.